-Stress and Anxiety Counselling: Waypoint Counselling and Referral Centre has a number of experienced counsellors who specialize in counselling for stress and anxiety in Victoria, Langford, Colwood, Sooke, Metchosin and Nanaimo.
+Stress and Anxiety Counselling: Waypoint Counselling and Referral Centre has a number of experienced counsellors who specialize in counselling for stress and anxiety in BC.
+Right now, we have counsellors in Victoria, Langford, Colwood, Sooke, and Metchosin.

 Stress and Anxiety Counselling

 Stress and anxiety counselling can be very effective.
 Anxiety is combination of unpleasant physical feelings and thoughts that are typically associated with uneasiness, apprehension, fear, or worry.
 Anxiety is normal – everyone experiences anxiety at times.
 For example, it is normal to feel anxious when on a rollercoaster or before a job interview.

 Anxiety can become a problem when we react as if there is danger when there is no real danger.
 It’s like having an overly sensitive smoke alarm system in your body.
 We do not want to get rid of the alarm (or eliminate anxiety) because it protects us from danger.
 We want to fix it (i.e., bring the anxiety down to a more manageable level) so it works properly for us!